The Gravitational Aspect of Information: The Physical Reality of Asymmetric "Distance": A Key Example: The Exponential Family

+From this, one can see that the role of $p$ and $q$ is inverted in moving from the natural coordinate to the dual coordinates.
+Thus the definition of the e- and m-connections is inverted in the dual coordinates.
+The m-connection coefficients are then defined analogously using this dual divergence:

 A calculation parallel to that for the e-connection confirms that these coefficients also vanish.
 This proves that m-geodesics are straight lines in the $\eta$-coordinate system.
 A manifold exhibiting this property is said to possess a dually flat structure.
+Because the Gaussian manifold is dually flat, both e- and m-geodesics are globally straight in their respective coordinates, ensuring that this correspondence holds globally rather than locally.